Slackware

 delete a database

-drop database DBNAME;
+drop database DB;

 See Database Character Set and Collation on how to check that the charset is right.
 That’s a MySQL 5 doc but should also work with MariaDB.
 On a db,